wilsonaustin10/alliedadvantageads/VERCEL_DEPLOYMENT_GUIDE.md

 # Vercel Auto-Deployment Guide

-This guide explains how to set up and use the automatic Vercel deployment feature for Allied Lead Gen Landing pages.
+This guide explains how to set up and use the automatic Vercel deployment feature for Allied Advantage Ads Landing pages.

 ## Overview